-Once a student completes their admissions file, the Master of International Programs admissions committee will evaluate the student for admissions.
+Once a student completes their admissions file, the admissions committee will evaluate the student for admission.
 If accepted, the student will receive an email containing a digital decision letter.
 The decision letter includes an Admissions Survey, to allow the student to accept, decline, or defer their admission.
 Admission deferral requests must be made before the start of the term of the original application.
 An extension to the one-year time limit may be granted if requested by the applicant in writing and approved by the degree granting unit.